vd Brink Home Automations

 Connect the SCD40 to the ESP

-Connect the four wires direct to the ESP8266 NodeMCU like this.
+Connect the four wires directly to the ESP8266 NodeMCU like this.

 Click on the photos to open them in fullscreen.